DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 The less cases default take care of, the safer it is.

-I think the ideal solution is to have a enum case where it forces you to fill all the case for every item, but currently js does not support enum.
+I think the ideal solution is to have a enum case where it forces us to fill all the case for every item and throw compilation error if we do not do so, but currently js does not support enum.

 ## Create more dotenv file rather than environment cases